nbhuangzhixuan/LFDBP-Net/README.md

 ## ☁️️ Run Test

-Use the following commands to evaluate different datasets:
+Use the following commands to test different datasets:

 ### 🔹 CSRD-CR